Romainua/sui-val-bot/README.md

 # Sui Validator Bot

-This bot is manager of your validator.
-Bot uses:
+The bot is manager of your validator.
+This version will use cap operations, you can add your validator private key.
+Bot
+uses:

 cap operations: